 Da Cristina is something of an institution where you can grab authentic pizza by the slice as well as arancini and panini at excellent prices.
 For an atmospheric dinner, choose the terrace at Al Saraceno and enjoy views of Mount Etna spitting lava whilst you enjoy rustic Sicilian cuisine.

 The range of self-catered accommodation in and around Taormina allows you to enjoy the highlights of the town and the surrounding region whilst taking advantage of having your own space.
 From rural retreats to luxury homes with private pools, our range of Taormina villas provide additional space for groups or families.
-Additionally, our apartments offer excellent access to a variety of attractions such as the beach or the medieval old town.

 See individual properties for more details on their unique facilities and features or alternatively contact us for assistance or more information.

 The quickest way to reach Taormina is to fly to the closest airport on Sicily – Catania Fontanarossa International.
 Flights arrive from international destinations as well as frequently from Milan and Rome.
 You can get a bus from Catania to Taormina city centre – they leave six times a day and the drive takes about an hour.